The Principle Of Thought

 That's the Principle of Thought in action.

-Essentially this principle reveals that thoughts are your world and just about every individual lives inside a world that's created by their own thoughts.
+Essentially, this principle reveals that thoughts are your inner world and just about every individual lives inside a world that's created by their own thoughts.

 This world is by no means the real world -- the world of objective observation and evidence.